-Please make sure you have properly registered your OHV before riding it on public lands, and be sure to follow all regulations and trail closures.
+Please make sure you have properly registered your OHV (off-highway vehicle) before riding it on public lands and be sure to follow all regulations and trail closures.
 If you are unsure of conditions or access please contact the National Forest Service or Bureau of Land Management in Gunnison.
 ATV’s and side-by-sides are not permitted to drive on Gunnison County roads.
 Look for the blue and yellow road signs if you are unsure.

 Cement and Brush Creeks

-The Taylor Park ATV and OHV trail system could take a lifetime of vacations to explore thoroughly.
+The Taylor Park ATV and OHV trail system would take a lifetime of vacations to explore thoroughly.
 Stretching out to Chaffee County and Cottonwood Pass on the east and connecting to the Cement Creek and Brush Creek motorized trails this area has the greatest choice of dirt roads and motorized single track in Gunnison County.
 Trips out to Taylor Pass or Reno Divide should be on any off-road enthusiast’s tick list.

 Paradise Divide and Schofield Pass

 This is the most popular OHV route in the area, and for good reason.
-If you are coming in the height of the season it may be best to avoid this one, but in the late summer/early fall this loop offers views from the Maroon Bells to Irwin with lots of picnicking and sightseeing opportunities.
+If you are coming in the height of the season it may be best to avoid this one, but in the late summer/early fall this loop offers views from Maroon Bells to Irwin with lots of picnicking and sightseeing opportunities.
 The most popular loop is to drive out of Crested Butte towards the mountain.
-Take a right up Slate River Rd and follow it up to the old mining town of Pittsburgh.
+Take a right up Slate River Road and follow it up to the old mining town of Pittsburgh.
 From here some clearance is needed as the road switchbacks up for a couple miles.
 At the top of Paradise Divide you will find plenty of parking, a sign marking your accomplishment, and a couple alpine ponds.

 Most folks decide at this point to turn right and drive over Schofield Pass and make the quick jaunt to Emerald Lake just beyond.
 Continue driving down towards the townsite of Gothic, now the Rocky Mountain Biological Laboratory.
 Four miles later you’ll hit pavement at the Snodgrass Trailhead.
-Follow Gothic Rd. all the way into town and show off your new dirt paint job.
+Follow Gothic Road all the way into town and show off your new dirt paint job.